- Address 1 - street : Rte Cantonale / Rte de la Morge 1964 CONTHEY, Switzerland

 67 000 €

-This project won a "Technical Challenge" mention for the category "Outside the framework" of the Trophées Bâtiments Circulaires 2022.
+This project won a "Technical Challenge" mention for the category "Outside the framework" of the Trophées Bâtiments Circulaires 2022, the Infrastructure Users’ Choice Prize and the Sustainable Infrastructure Grand Prize of the national level of the Green Solutions Awards 2022-2023.

 Re:Crete, designed and built by EPFL's Structural Xploration Lab (SXL), is a footbridge made of concrete blocks saw cut from the walls of a building under renovation and reassembled into a post-tensioned segmented arch.
 Created as a research prototype, this footbridge demonstrates for the first time the feasibility of reusing concrete elements extracted from a cast-in-place structure in a new load-bearing structure.
 Concrete is the most widely used building material in the world and is a major source of the construction industry's environmental impacts.
 Reusing saw cut elements extends the use life of obsolete concrete.
 It avoids its premature crushing, while reducing greenhouse gases, demolition waste and raw material extraction.